rpy2/rpy2/doc/source/graphics.rst

 The package is using the *grid* lower-level plotting infrastructure, that can be accessed through the module :mod:`rpy2.robjects.lib.grid`.
-Whenever separate plots on the same device, or arbitrary graphical elements overlaid, or significant plot customization, or editing are needed, some knowledge of *grid* will be required.
+Whenever separate plots on the same device, or arbitrary graphical elements overlaid, or significant plot customization, or editing, are needed some knowledge of *grid* will be required.

 Here again, having data in a :class:`DataFrame` is expected (see :ref:`robjects-dataframes` for more information on such objects).